Tree growing to 15 m high, found on margins of wet sclerophyll forest, dry sclerophyll woodland and in pure stands, on sandstone and shale.

-It is a rare plant in the wild and limited in NSW to east of Rylstone, Kandos and Capertee to Dharug National Park particularly from the area around Mount Yengo and the Howes Valley.
+It is a rare plant in the wild and limited in NSW to east of Rylstone, Kandos and Capertee to Dharug National Park, particularly from the area around Mount Yengo and the Howes Valley.

 Seed pods are straight or sometimes curved or twisted and flat, to 10 cm long and 0.4 mm wide.

 Cultivation details are currently not known.
+It is a very attarctive plant when in flower.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.